Skip to main content

 A fabrication room that doesn't see carbon steel

 Carbon and stainless share the same shop in almost every fabrication facility.
-Free iron transfers from grinders, clamps, tables, and weld spatter — and shows up weeks later as rust bloom or pitting on finished stainless surfaces.
+Free iron transfers from grinders, clamps, tables, and weld spatter, then shows up weeks later as rust bloom or pitting on finished stainless surfaces.
 Our stainless-dedicated room has its own tooling, its own welders, its own consumables.
 Free iron verification per ASTM A380 on critical service assemblies.

 Quality inspector recording dimensional data with a tablet linked to a Leica laser tracker